Springtime in France

 The snails we have been observing are most active in the rainy season.
 They are known to display a very interesting behavior during very dry and hot weather.
 We saw this shortly after we arrived.
 It did not rain for a solid month and temperatures were a stifling high 90s and low 100s.

-During hot, dry spells, this is a photo of snails “aestivating” – having climbed up a tree or stalk, they cover the opening to their shells with a thin membrane, and remain dormant until weather conditions improve.
+During hot, dry spells, these snails climb up a tree or stalk, cover the opening to their shells with a thin membrane, and remain dormant until weather conditions improve.
+This behavior is called “aestivating”

 We have also seen larger snails that appear to have partially buried themselves in the soil.